A bound for the exterior product of $S$-units: Generalization of Schinzel's inequality, I

-At this point we have shown that each point of $E_N \cup F_N$ is an extreme point of $K_N$.
+We have now shown that each point in $E_N \cup F_N$ is an extreme point of $K_N$.
 To complete the proof we will show that if $\bx$ is a point on the boundary of $K_N$, then $\bx$ can be written as a convex combination of points in $E_N \cup F_N$.
 Thus we assume that

 and we write